akshaykhale1992/akshaykhale1992.github.io/_posts/2020-03-23-composer-package-development-tips-and-tricks.md

 header-img: "/uploads/composer-1.png"

 ---
-If you are not a PHP Developer and do not care what composer is then you can skip this article and read some other interesting article on Medium.

-***

 If you are a PHP developer and do active PHP Development then there are a lot of chances that you would want to develop a Package and use it in your application.

 This is a very short article (rather a tip) which will help you with package development.